enseadaio/enseada/README.md

 ## Supported storage providers

-Enseada uses the wonderful library [Waffle](https://github.com/stavro/arc) to implement its storage layer, and is therefore compatible with any provider supported by Waffle.
+The storage layer used by Enseada provides pluggable backends, allowing to easily support multiple storage providers.
 See [Configuration](#configuration) for how to setup the storage layer.

 At the moment, only these providers are supported: